-Those behavioral problems aside, data also shows that stroke, unconsciousness, seizures, slurred speech abnormalities, a loss of cognitive capacity and memory, anxiety, stress problems, sadness, treating and living with paralysis.
+Those behavioral problems aside, data also shows that stroke, unconsciousness, seizures, slurred speech abnormalities, a loss of cognitive capacity and memory, anxiety, stress problems, sadness, treating, and living with paralysis.
 Signs can cross the line leading to death.

 And these are only some of the additional physical and mental issues associated with moderate or severe TBI findings following such an event.
 The evaluation can change as symptoms improve or worsen as additional issues present themselves as you try and recover.

-A brain injury lawyer who has handled complicated federal injury cases throughout their lifetime, from Ehline Law Firm, can assist the majority of you in defending your rights.
+A brain injury lawyer who has handled complicated federal injury cases throughout their lifetime from Ehline Law Firm can assist the majority of you in defending your rights.
 We can help you obtain calculated financial resources covering medical expenses via receiving compensation when a brain injury occurs due to negligence.

 Contact our lawyers at (213) 596-9642, search our site, email us, or enter a text on our website for a free consultation to get the answers you deserve.
-Additionally, don’t hesitate to call us if you have any questions based on this important information to ask on behalf of a hospitalized friend or another person.
+Additionally, don’t hesitate to call us if you have any questions based on this vital information to ask on behalf of a hospitalized friend or another person.

 Our business is helping people suffering from the onset of accident-related brain impairments.
 Once we’ve explained everything, you can make an educated decision about making an active claim with us.